-20 min Part A Presentation on Transformation Learning Theory The facilitator will: Provide an explanation of what transformative learning involves • Describe the ideal conditions for transformative learning Following the presentation you will have an opportunity to ask questions.
+20 min Part A Presentation on Transformation Learning Theory The facilitator will: Provide an explanation of what transformative learning involves Describe the ideal conditions for transformative learning Following the presentation you will have an opportunity to ask questions.
 30 min Part B Group Work The facilitator divides participants into small groups.
 He/She then assigns to each group one or two of the ideal conditions for transformative learning.
 See Reference Sheet 5.
-Identify examples of these ideal conditions from your experience during the IHRTP and record your responses in Worksheet 3 .
+Identify examples of these ideal conditions from your experience during the IHRTP and record your responses in Worksheet 4.
 40 min Part C Group Presentations The small groups present the results from the discussions in Part B. The facilitator highlights the links between transformative learning and the participatory methodology for HRE.
-Note: The Answer Key in Appendix 3 can be used during this part of the activity.
-Reflection Think about your own HRE work and identify some of the key elements of transformative learning.
-Think back to the discussion in Activity 4 of Module 1 on "Why a Participatory
+Note: The Answer Key in Appendix 2 can be used during this part of the activity.

+Think about your own HRE work and identify some of the key elements of transformative learning.

-I hink back to the discussion in Activity 4 of Module 1 on "Why a Participatory Methodology for HRE".
+Think back to the discussion in Activity 4 of Module 1 on "Why a Participatory Methodology for HRE".
 If the goal of HRE is 'empowerment' in order to bring about social transformation then why is a participatory methodology essential?